funfungho/abzLinux/the_linux_command_line/14_package_management.md

     Red Hat | `rpm -i package_file`
     |

-    - `rpm -i emacs-22.1-7.fc7-i386.rpm`
-        - Because this technique uses the low-level `rpm` program to perform the installation, no dependency resolution is performed.
+    - `rpm -i emacs-22.1-7.fc7-i386.rpm`: because this technique uses the low-level `rpm` program to perform the installation, no dependency resolution is performed.
 If `rpm` discovers a missing dependency, `rpm` will exit with an error.
 ## Removing a package
 - Packages can be uninstalled using either the high-level or low-level tools.
 - High-level package removal commands